Gérard Lebovici: Background

 Champ Libre published a broad range of texts which reflected the ideological confusion of the time, as well as the growing influence of the American counter-culture.
-The defining moment of Champ Libre's development came in 1971 when Guy Debord submitted "The Society of the Spectacle" for publication.
+The defining moment of Champ Libre's development came in 1971 when Guy Debord submitted The Society of the Spectacle for publication.

 In 1974, Lebovici decided to move Editions Champ Libre even more towards the fringes of the publishing industry.
-Debord acquired a growing influence over the choice of publication of certain titles (Clausewitz, Baltasar Gracian, Jorge Manrique, poets of the T'ang Dynasty, Omar Kayyam, but also Jaime Semprún, Jean-Louis Moinet and others) while the marketing policy of the house broke with normal standards: there were no paperback editions of bestsellers, and no contact with the press.
+Debord acquired a growing influence over the choice of publication of certain titles (Clausewitz, Baltasar Gracian, Jorge Manrique, poets of the Tang dynasty, Omar Kayyam, but also Jaime Semprún, Jean-Louis Moinet and others) while the marketing policy of the house broke with normal standards: there were no paperback editions of bestsellers, and no contact with the press.

-Champ Libre also republished some classic revolutionary tracts as well as writers dissenting from Stalinism (Marx, Bakunin, Landauer, Korsch, Ciliga, Souvarine, George Orwell).
-Lebovici also continued his work in film, financing three films by Debord of which "Society of the Spectacle" was the first, in 1973.
+Champ Libre also republished some classic revolutionary tracts as well as writers dissenting from Stalinism (Korsch, Ciliga, Souvarine, George Orwell).
+Lebovici also continued his work in film, financing three films by Debord of which Society of the Spectacle was the first, in 1973.

 Ten years later, Lebovici bought the Studio Cujas cinema in the Paris Latin Quarter and devoted it exclusively to showing Debord's films.
 The unlimited friendship between the two men, apparently belied by all lack of similarity besides their respective age, provoked jealousy even among the close associates of Lebovici.
 In addition to his taste for political circles of the far left, Lebovici had an extreme fascination for the culture of the criminal classes.
 He adopted the daughter, Sabrina, of France's "public enemy n° 1" at the time, the bank robber Jacques Mesrine, who was killed in 1979 by the French police.
 Pierre Guillaume approached Lebovici, in 1979, with a proposal to publish the Holocaust Denial text Le Mensonge d'Ulysse by Paul Rassinier.
 He refused.

 Death

-On March 7, 1984, Gérard Lebovici was found shot dead in the front seat of his car in the basement of the Avenue Foch carpark in Paris.
-There was swift confirmation that he had died on March 5 from four bullets fired from behind into the back of the neck.
+On 7 March 1984, Gérard Lebovici was found shot dead in the front seat of his car in the basement of the Avenue Foch carpark in Paris.
+There was swift confirmation that he had died on 5 March from four bullets fired from behind into the back of the neck.
 The assassins have never been caught.
 His wife Floriana took control of Editions Champ Libre, renaming it Editions Gérard Lebovici and opening a bookshop of the same name in the rue Saint Sulpice, Paris.
 She died of cancer in February 1990 and the bookshop closed shortly after with the stock transferring to Éditions Ivrea, rue du Sommerard.